William Thetford: A Course in Miracles

 The working relationship between Thetford and Schucman was apparently often strained, yet throughout these difficulties they would always maintain a certain level of professional courtesy and respect.
 The story is often told that it was into this environment of strain that the ACIM material was in a sense first “invited” into this world.
-This “invitation” came one day during of one of their difficulties, when Thetford exclaimed, “There must be another way!”
+This “invitation” came one day during one of their difficulties, when Thetford exclaimed, “There must be another way!”
 This exclamation was followed by a speech he made to Schucman describing how he believed that it was time for them to try to refocus their energies rather than being hypercritical and hypercompetitive with one another.
 Expecting a condescending response from Schucman, the silence that followed his speech was followed by a surprising concurrence from Schucman, fully supporting his proposal.
 This speech was given in June 1965.

 The next four months were filled with unusually vivid dream sequences and unusual waking experiences for Schucman.
 Amongst her dream sequences, she began to become familiar with an internal character who spoke to her as Jesus in her dreams.
 The voice of this dream character would soon come to dominate the rest of her life.
 Many of her unusual experiences during these four months are recorded in the biographical work, Absence from Felicity, by Kenneth Wapnick.
 Schucman appears to have confided her experiences with Thetford, who acted as a sort of a calming, encouraging and stabilizing influence for Schucman during this period.

 In October of 1965, the transcription of A Course In Miracles began.
 According to both Thetford and Schucman, due to Schucman's intensely divided feelings about the transcription, she would at times require a great deal of reassurance from Thetford to complete the first typewritten copy of ACIM, which later became known as the Urtext.
 According to Thetford, Schucman was sitting at home on the night of October 21, 1965, when she heard an internal voice say to her, "This is a course in miracles.
 Please take notes."
 When she first heard this internal voice, she thought it was the same voice as the dream character that in her recent dream sequences had represented Jesus.
 Schucman wrote down about a page of notes before she realized that this request was going to be of much greater significance, and would require a far greater commitment in time than it ever had before.
 In a panic, she phoned Thetford to ask for his advice.
 Thetford encouraged Schucman to do as the voice asked, and to take the notes.
 He offered to meet with her the next morning before work to review her notes, to discuss them, and to determine how to respond to this "voice".